 Lacey graduated summa cum laude and Phi Beta Kappa from the Catholic University of America in Washington, DC, where she earned degrees in both Art and English.
-In 1995, she was accepted to study art and literature at Keble College, Oxford University.
+In 1995, she studied art and literature at Keble College, Oxford University.
 While there, she studied stone carving at Keble's Centre for Medieval and Renaissance Studies, which bolstered her interest in traditional craft practices.

 Lacey moved to New York in 1999 to pursue graduate work in painting at the New York Academy of Art.
 In 2001, she completed her MFA degree, with Eric Fischl as her thesis advisor.

 She also earned an MA degree at the Institute of English Studies, University of London, where she studied painting techniques used in medieval manuscripts, under the instruction of Dr. Michelle P. Brown.
 Lacey’s research focused on the tinted drawing techniques used in the Tanner Apocalypse, a thirteenth century manuscript at the Bodleian Library, Oxford.
+Her work on this subject appears in Colour and Light in Ancient and Medieval Art (Ashgate 2017, forthcoming).
 Other research interests include early craft treatises, paint technology, and the history of artists' studio practice and training.

-From 2003-2010 she taught painting, drawing, and contemporary art theory in the Studio Art Department at the College of Charleston in Charleston, SC.
-While there, she also co-created and co-taught a course in the history and techniques of manuscript illumination.
-Currently, she works as the Arts Research Writer at the MIT Center for Art, Science & Technology (CAST).
+From 2003-2010 she taught painting, drawing, and contemporary art in the Studio Art Department at the College of Charleston in Charleston, SC.
+Since 2014, she has been the Arts Research Writer for the MIT Center for Art, Science & Technology (CAST).